Important information about the Overseas Pharmacists' Assessment Programme (OSPAP)

-- are qualified as a pharmacist outside of the European Economic Area (EEA), or
+- qualified as a pharmacist outside of the European Economic Area (EEA), or

 - hold an EEA pharmacist qualification which is not a 'relevant' qualification (other than a UK-recognised pharmacist qualification)

-see the Registering as a pharmacist in Great Britain: overseas (non-EEA) qualified pharmacists [PDF 214 KB] factsheet to find out more about what you will need to apply to register as a pharmacist in Great Britain.
+Our factsheet Registering as a pharmacist in Great Britain: overseas (non-EEA) qualified pharmacists [PDF 214 KB] outlines what you will need and the steps to follow to apply to register as a pharmacist in Great Britain.

-Before you can apply to register as a pharmacist with the GPhC through this route, you must complete:
+Before you can apply to register as a pharmacist with the GPhC via the overseas-qualified pharmacist route, you must complete:

-- 52 weeks of pre-registration training in England, Scotland or Wales signed off as satisfactory by your tutor
+- 52 weeks of foundation training in England, Scotland or Wales signed off as satisfactory by your tutor

 - the GPhC registration assessment with a pass result